VALLEY NATIONAL BANCORP

 The members of the Committee shall be appointed by the Board on the recommendation of the Nominating and Governance Committee, which shall also designate one person as chairman.
 Committee members may be replaced by the Board.

 The Committee shall be directly responsible for and have the sole authority to appoint or replace the independent registered public accounting firm, and shall pre-approve all audit engagement fees and terms and all non-audit engagements with the independent registered public accounting firm in accordance with the rules of the NYSE and Section 10A(i) of the Exchange Act.
 The independent registered public accounting firm shall report directly to the Committee.
 The Committee shall consult with management but shall not delegate its responsibilities hereunder.

 The Committee shall receive from the independent registered public accounting firm the reports on critical accounting policies and practices, alternative treatments and material communications with management as required by Section 10A(k) of the Exchange Act.

 The Committee shall meet as often as it determines, but not less frequently than quarterly.
 The Committee may form and delegate authority to subcommittees when appropriate.

 The Committee shall make regular reports to the Board.
-The Committee shall review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Board for approval.
+The Committee shall review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Nominating & Corporate Governance Committee for its review and recommendation for approval by the Board.
 The Committee shall annually review the Committee's own performance.